swcarpentry/modern-scientific-authoring/01-mess.md

-the two technologies didn't work well together: it's possible to draw pictures using ASCII art, or to write letters with a pen plotter, but neither is particularly compelling.
+the two technologies didn't work well together: it's possible to draw pictures using ASCII art, or to write letters with a pen plotter, but neither is particularly attractive.

-One sign of this gap between tools meant for words and tools meant for pictures was the development of separate languages for controlling them in the 1950s and 1960s.
+One sign of this gap between tools meant for words and tools meant for pictures was the development of separate languages for controlling them.
 Plotters were typically controlled by *drawing languages* that had commands to say, "Pen up, move to this (x,y) location,